YasirGaji/uptime-monitoring/README.md

   12. How to store data and write data to a file
   13. How to create, read, update, and delate data (CRUD library)
   14. How to hash password
+  15. Learned how to create a random string using a for loop conditioned by a string length function

 ## Errors  I Faced